Looking for the best ways to send money from UAE to India online?

 - Rated 4.3/5.0 (Excellent) on Trustpilot based on 4548 customer reviews.

 As I mentioned, OFX is doesn’t have a flat fee, so your transfers are free, but they keep a cut from the exchange rate (known as mark-up) that comes to 2-3%, depending on the amount you’re sending for the AED-INR pair.

 How to transfer money from UAE to India with OFX?

 - Step #1.
-Create a OFX account.
-Go to this link and select between Personal or Business account.
+Create an OFX account.
+Go to this link and select between Personal or Business accounts.
 Provide your personal details – email, home address, and set up a password.
 Click Submit.